 In the instance that an organization doesn't have a website, we would ask that you post your statistics on another location where you have an online, public-facing presence:

-• your organization's Facebook page (preferably in the About section or somewhere "static" – a post on your wall will quickly disappear)
+• your organization's Facebook or Instagram page (preferably in the About section or somewhere "static" – a post or a story will quickly disappear)

 • your organization's page on Adopt-A-Pet.com, Petfinder.com or similar service